-Umi’s most recent season’s highlights include a return engagement with Kirk Trevor and the Missouri Symphony Orchestra, a debut concert with Nicholas McGegan with the Pasadena Symphony and Pops and the Winnipeg Symphony Orchestra under the baton of Alexander Mickelthwate, as well as performing at La Ciudad de las Ideas, an international conference in Puebla, Mexico.
-In addition to her appearances with the symphony orchestras and performing around the world, Umi gave solo recitals during her concert tour in 30 cities in 14 states throughout the United States during 2013-2014 season.
-She also received a concert engagement in December 2013 with the Crystal Cruises Company and gave solo recitals on the transatlantic cruise ship from Spain to Miami.
+Umi’s recent seasons’ highlights included a return engagement with Kirk Trevor and the Missouri Symphony Orchestra, a debut concert with Nicholas McGegan with the Pasadena Symphony and Pops, and the Winnipeg Symphony Orchestra under the baton of Alexander Mickelthwate.
+She made an appearance at the TEDx conference in California as a both a performer and a speaker, as well as performing at La Ciudad de las Ideas, an international conference in Puebla, Mexico.
+In addition, Umi gave solo recitals throughout the United States in the 2013-2014 and the 2014-2015 season in nearly 60 cities.
+One of her favorite performances last season was giving solo recitals on a trans-atlantic Crystal Cruise ship from Spain to Miami.
 Umi was also chosen as one of The 12 Most Talented Prodigies for 2013 by The Huffington Post.
-Furthermore Umi is a frequent guest artist at the Festival Lato z Chopinem, the Chopin Summer Festival in Busko-Zdroj in Poland and at the Festival Assisi nel Mondo, the Assisi in the World Festival in Assisi, Italy.
+Furthermore, Umi is a frequent guest artist at the Festival Lato z Chopinem, the Chopin Summer Festival in Busko-Zdroj in Poland, and at the Festival Assisi nel Mondo, the Assisi in the World Festival in Assisi, Italy.

-At age 12 Umi made her Japanese public concert debut in Osaka in March of 2013.
-In response to the 2011’s devastating tsunami and earthquake in Tōhoku, the northern region of Japan, Umi volunteered to serve the Japanese community by organizing the Kizuna Concert Series.
+In response to the 2011’s devastating tsunami and earthquake in Tōhoku, the northern region of Japan, Umi volunteered to serve the Japanese community by organizing the Kizuna Concert Tour in 2013.
 The tour included four concerts in Tōhoku.